petkaantonov/bluebird/docs/docs/api/catch.md

 `.catch` is a convenience method for handling errors in promise chains.
 It comes in two variants
  - A catch-all variant similar to the synchronous `catch(e) {` block.
 This variant is compatible with native promises.
- - A filtered variant (like other non-JS languages typically have) that lets you only handle specific errors.
+ - A filtered variant (like other non-JS languages typically have) that lets you only handle specific errors. **This variant is usually preferable and is significantly safer**.

 ### A note on promise exception handling.